BilgiPasa/sorting-algorithms/README.md

 ---

-*According to BilgiPasa's tests when tested in C# with random input.
+*According to BilgiPasa's tests when tested in C# using randomized arrays.

-**According to BilgiPasa's tests when Insertion Sort used with random input.
+**According to BilgiPasa's tests when tested with Insertion Sort using randomized arrays.